shft5410/conceptboard_cursors/README.md

 Install this extension from the installation files provided under `Releases`

-:warning: **To use the extension after intallation you must reload your conceptboards**
+:warning: **To use the extension after intallation / update you must reload your conceptboards**

+:warning: **In order for the extension to work properly after an update, you may need to clear the extension's local storage**

 ## Browser Support